Banana (1 Medium (7 Inches To 7 7/8 Inches Long)) and Curd (Amul) (1 Serving)

 How to consume Banana, Curd without glucose spikes

-Pair the banana and curd with a source of protein or healthy fat, such as a handful of almonds, walnuts, or a spoonful of chia seeds.
-This combination can help slow down the absorption of glucose.
+Include a source of protein such as a handful of nuts (almonds, walnuts) or a boiled egg to help slow down the absorption of sugars.

 Portion Control